cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 This `app.BankKeeper` is a full `bank` keeper that also conforms to your `BankKeeper` interface because you mastered that copy and paste move.

-Finally, you need to inform the app that your Checkers module is going to hold balances in escrow.
+Finally, you need to inform the app that your checkers module is going to hold balances in escrow.
 So add your module to the list of permitted modules:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/app/app.go#L153]
 maccPerms = map[string][]string{